Return to

 Jimmy was fired in San Francisco for comments about race, gender, and immigration that more than one commentator found racist, homophobic, and misogynous .
 Author Henry Giroux included thoughts on Jimmy in his book "Fugitive Cultures: Race Violence and Youth."

 Where did he get the name J. Paul Emerson?
 We don't know, but it's not entirely unique.
 There was a J. Paul Emerson (1916-2000) in the 1939 graduating class at Clemson A&M in Clemson, South Carolina.
 He became a Lt Col in the Army and Professional Estimator.
 No known connection to Jimmy Coleman.
+Let's debunk the Wiki version of his name.
+Emerson wasn't his middle name.
+He was christened Jimmy Edward Coleman, using his father's middle name.
+Paul was his father's first name, and his brother's.

-While we've digressed, we should note, there were two Jimmy Coleman's in Carlsbad High School at the same time, relationship unknown.
+While we've digressed, we should also note, there were two Jimmy Coleman's in Carlsbad High School at the same time, relationship unknown.
 Jimmy Jr. was a year behind our Jimmy, and, among other things, was interested in drama and participated in the annual Billy the Kid pageant in Lincoln New Mexico.

 Send a Message